Skip to main content

 875

-Invoice requesting an advance payment before service is rendered.
+Invoice requesting an advance payment before delivery of services.

 Seller → Buyer